Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Introduction

 \section{Introduction}

 Lightweight client-side large language models (LLMs) have recently gained significant attention as a promising complement to cloud-based LLMs \citep{fan2024device}.
 They align with the typical paradigm of LLMs: starting from a base model pre-trained on large-scale datasets to learn general linguistic patterns, semantics, and context, and then undergoing fine-tuning on task-specific data to enhance performance on specialized or domain-specific applications.
 However, an LLM fine-tuned on a single client often achieves unsatisfactory performance due to the limited data.
-Federated learning \citep{mcmahan2017communication, chen2023federated} has been investigated as a potential solution here, enabling the model to be fine-tuned across a group of distributed clients within the same task domain, without any raw data sharing.
+Federated learning (FL) \citep{mcmahan2017communication, chen2023federated} has been investigated as a potential solution here, enabling the model to be fine-tuned across a group of distributed clients within the same task domain, without any raw data sharing.

 However, federated LLM fine-tuning is costly in both computation and communication due to the massive parameter volume.
 Importantly, many parameter-efficient fine-tuning methods have been proposed \citep{lester2021power, li2021prefix, hu2021lora} to reduce the model adaptation cost.
 Among them, low-rank adaptation (LoRA) \citep{hu2021lora} stands out as a particularly effective approach due to its flexibility.
 In particular, LoRA enables efficient fine-tuning by approximating weight updates \( \Delta {\bf W} \) through a low-rank decomposition \( \Delta {\bf W} = {\bf BA} \), where matrices \( {\bf B} \) and \( {\bf A} \) contain significantly fewer trainable parameters than the original weight matrix.
-Building on this foundation, recent works have combined LoRA with federated averaging (FedAvg) \citep{zhang2024towards,ye2024openfedllm}, showing that federated LoRA significantly reduce the training overhead.
+Building on this foundation, recent works incorporated LoRA with federated averaging (FedAvg) to support collaborative LLM fine-tuning \citep{zhang2024towards,ye2024openfedllm,zou2025joint}, significantly reducing the fine-tuning cost by cutting down the number of parameters that need to be synchronized across distributed clients.